Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Life is to be fortified by many friendships.
-To love, and to be loved, is the greatest happiness of existence."
+> "Everyone can rise above their circumstances and achieve success if they are dedicated to and passionate about what they do."
-> — **Sydney Smith**
+> — **Nelson Mandela**

 ---